Alex Jones ordered to pay $473M more to Sandy Hook families

 Bellis found Jones and Infowars’ parent company liable for damages without a trial last year, as a consequence for what she called his repeated failures to turn over many financial documents and other records to the plaintiffs.
 After the unusual “default” ruling, the jury was tasked only with deciding on the amount of compensatory damages and whether punitive damages were warranted.

-Jones says he turned over thousands of documents and the default ruling deprived him of his right to present a defense against the lawsuit.
+Jones says that he turned over thousands of documents and that the default ruling deprived him of his right to present a defense against the lawsuit.

-The punitive damages awarded by the judge include about $323 million for the plaintiffs’ attorney fees and costs and $150 million for violations of the Unfair Trade Practices Act.
+The punitive damages include about $323 million for the plaintiffs’ attorney fees and costs and $150 million for violations of the Unfair Trade Practices Act.

 In Connecticut, punitive damages for defamation and infliction of emotional distress are generally limited to plaintiffs’ legal fees.
-The Sandy Hook plaintiffs’ lawyers are to get one-third of the $965 million in compensatory damages under a retainer agreement — putting their legal fees at $322 million.
+The Sandy Hook plaintiffs’ lawyers are to get one-third of the $965 million in compensatory damages under a retainer agreement.

 In a similar trial in Texas in August, Jones was ordered to pay nearly $50 million to the parents of another child killed in the Sandy Hook shooting for calling the massacre a hoax.
 A forensic economist testified during that trial that Jones and Free Speech Systems have a combined net worth as high as $270 million.